MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 >[ ![To download for printing, right-click and select Save Picture As](media/bckeyboardmap-inline.png) ](media/bckeyboardmap.png#lightbox)

 ## Overview
-The keyboard shortcuts aide accessibility and can make it easier and more efficient to navigate to different areas and elements on a page.
+The keyboard shortcuts aid accessibility and can make it easier and more efficient to navigate to different areas and elements on a page.

 The keyboard shortcuts are supported by most web browsers; however, the behavior may vary slightly.